jwbuurlage/Bulk/docs/pages/index.md

 </center>

 Bulk is a new interface for writing parallel programs in C++.
+It uses explicit processes that all run the same program, but on different and mutually exclusive data (SPMD).
+This is different from common parallel programming paradigms based on independent threads that are performing (usually heterogeneous) tasks together with guarding mechanisms to prevent concurrent access to shared resources.
+Programs written in Bulk work both for shared memory systems, as well as for distributed memory systems (e.g. an MPI cluster).

-The library does away with the unnecessary boilerplate and ubiquitous pointer arithmetic that is found in libraries based on for example MPI, or the BSPlib standard.
-Our BSP interface supports and encourages the use of modern C++ features such as smart pointers, range-based for-loops, anonymous functions, and structured bindings enabling safer and more efficient distributed programming.
+Compared to other SPMD libraries, Bulk does away with unnecessary boilerplate code and ubiquitous pointer arithmetic that is found in libraries based on for example MPI, or the BSPlib standard.
+Our BSP interface supports and encourages the use of modern C++ features, enabling safer and more efficient distributed programming.
 The flexible backend architecture ensures the portability of parallel programs written with Bulk.

 About BSP
 ---------